 The grid tables include the following right-click menu commands:

-Update All pins in schematic - choose to update all pin names in schematic.
+Update All pins in Schematic - choose to update all pin names in the schematic.

-Update All pins in Pin File - choose to update all pin names in pin file.
+Update All pins in Pin File - choose to update all pin names in the pin file.

 Ignore for All pins - choose to ignore for all pins.

-Update Selected pins in Schematic - choose to update selected pin names in schematic.
+Update Selected pins in Schematic - choose to update selected pin names in the schematic.

-Update Selected pins in Pin File - choose to update selected pin names in pin file.
+Update Selected pins in Pin File - choose to update selected pin names in the pin file.

 Ignore for Selected pins - choose to ignore for selected pins.